Your rates demand notice tells you how you can pay your bill.

 If you don’t pay on time, you’ll be issued with a court summons and £52 costs will be added to your account.

+You can contact us to make a special arrangement with us, which will include the £80 costs.
 If you do this, you don't need to attend court and the liability order will be granted in your absence.

-The summons will set out a court hearing time at which the magistrates will be asked to issue a liability order for non payment.
+The summons will set out a court hearing time at which the magistrates will be asked to issue a liability order for non-payment.